Trhové Sviny: Etymology

-The initial name of the settlement was Svinice.
-The name was derived either from the personal name Svině, or the inhabitants were known for pig farming (svině = 'swine').
-After the settlement gained the privilege of organizing markets (trhy in Czech) in the 15th century, the attribute trhové was added to distinguish it from Sviny in the same region.
+The initial name of Trhové Sviny was Svinice.
+The name was derived either from the personal name Svině, or the inhabitants were known for pig farming ('swine' = svině in Czech).
+After the settlement gained the privilege of organising markets (trhy in Czech) in the 15th century, the prefix trhové was added to the name to distinguish it from Sviny in the same region.

 Geography

 Trhové Sviny is located about 17 km southeast of České Budějovice.
-It lies mostly in the Gratzen Foothills, but the eastern part lies in the Třeboň Basin. the Stropnice River flows through northwestern part of the municipal territory.
+It lies mostly in the Gratzen Foothills, but the eastern part lies in the Třeboň Basin. the Stropnice River flows through northwestern part of the municipal territory (through Jedovary and Veselka).
 The stream Svinenský potok, which is the longest tributary of the Stropnice, flows through the town proper.
 The municipal territory is rich in fishponds, typical for this region.

 History

 The first written mention of Sviny is from 1260.
 It was founded around 1250 as a settlement with a castle on an old trade route, originally possibly called Svinice.
-In 1481, Sviny gained the privilege of organizing markets from King Vladislaus II.
+In 1481, Sviny gained the privilege of organising markets from King Vladislaus II.